Garden Grants

 and the Columbus & Franklin County Local Food Action Plan

-Nonprofit gardening efforts may apply for funding (up to $3,000) and in-kind product donations (up to $600 from The Scotts Miracle-Gro Company) on a yearly basis.
-Ongoing operational or personnel costs are not allowable expenses.
+Nonprofit gardening efforts may apply for funding (up to $3,000) and in-kind product donations (up to $300 from The Scotts Miracle-Gro Company) on a yearly basis.
+Ongoing personnel costs are not allowable requests.

 ELIGIBILITY